The Flintstones

 Taking place in the small community of Bedrock, Fred Flintstone is your average nine-to-five guy working at a rock quarry.
 His wife, Wilma, can be loving and understanding one moment and then nagging and cuckolding the next.
 The Rubbles, their next door neighbors, are comprised of happy-go-lucky Barney and his wife Betty.
 Early episodes had Fred and Barney coming up with schemes to either go out for a night on the town without their wives' suspecting or Fred's cockeyed schemes to make a fortune.

 In the final season, a new semi-regular cast member was introduced.
 The Great Gazoo was a futuristic alien exiled to Earth.
-In order to return to his home planet, he had to show he could use his powers to help others on other worlds, and he would be the subservient of Fred and Barney (whom are the only people who could see Gazoo).
+In order to return to his home planet, he had to show he could use his powers to help others on other worlds, and he would be the subservient of Fred and Barney (who are the only people who could see Gazoo).

 The year The Flintstones left prime time, a theatrical animated feature was released by Columbia Pictures, The Man Called Flintstone.
 The original series would concurrently run in replays on NBC's Saturday morning line-up and in syndication.